Monoclinic nonlinear metasurfaces for resonant engineering of polarization states: Results

 The coupling strength of the incident field to the resonant mode strongly depends on the overlap integral between the two~\cite{Toftul2024PRL,Gorkunov2020PRL,Gorkunov2024AOM,Koshelev2023ACSphot}.
 This coupling shows a strong polarization dependence, providing different field distribution at the fundamental frequency $\mathbf{E}^{(\omega)}$ for different input polarizations, and hence different $\mathbf{P}^{(3\omega)}$ and third harmonic response.

-We evaluate the nonlinear numerical results by calculating the THG for a linearly polarized pump and decomposing THG transmission signal into the right- and left-circular polarized components, $I_{\text{R}}^{(3\omega)}$ and $I_{\text{L}}^{(3\omega)}$ (Fig.~\ref{fig:nonlinear_theory}\bsans{a}).
-The wavelength-dependent THG intensities for right and left circular polarized components are shown in Fig.~\ref{fig:nonlinear_theory}\bsans{c} by the green and magenta lines, respectively.
+We evaluate the nonlinear numerical results by calculating the THG emitted along the zeroth order for a linearly polarized pump and decomposing THG transmission signal into the right- and left-circular polarized components, $I_{\text{R}}^{(3\omega)}$ and $I_{\text{L}}^{(3\omega)}$ (Fig.~\ref{fig:nonlinear_theory}\bsans{a}).
+The wavelength-dependent THG intensities for right- and left- circular polarized components are shown in Fig.~\ref{fig:nonlinear_theory}\bsans{c} by the green and magenta lines, respectively.
 The results exhibit a pronounced resonant behavior revealing significant enhancement of the THG at the vicinity of the structure resonances.
 Remarkably, for the first resonance ($1555$~nm) the right-circular polarized component dominates, while for the second resonance ($1634$~nm) the left-circular polarized component becomes dominant.
 Next, we investigate the effect of varying the polarization angle of the pump at specific wavelengths and extract all polarization parameters for the THG.
 The simulated polarization states are represented on the Poincar\`e spheres in Fig.~\ref{fig:nonlinear_theory}\bsans{b}.
-Near the chiral resonances, the polarization trajectories for pump wavelengths of $1555$~nm and $1634$~nm exhibit high degrees of circular polarization, with $\abs{\sigma}$ values approaching 1.
-This behavior indicates the generation of highly circularly polarized THG near these resonances.
+Near the chiral resonances, the polarization trajectories for pump wavelengths of $1555$~nm and $1634$~nm exhibit high degrees of circular polarization, with $\abs{\sigma}$ values approaching $1$.
+This indicates that highly circularly polarized THG is generated near these resonances.
 Unlike the linear case, the polarization points do not lie within a single plane and lack a clear pattern.
-This complexity likely arises from the interplay between polarization states on the fundamental frequency and the THG, rather than just one effect as in the linear case.
-In contrast, for the wavelength away from the resonances ($1590$~nm) the output polarization closely resembles the input polarization indicating minimal modification.
+This complexity likely results from the high density of resonant chiral states in the vicinity of $3\omega$ (see Supplementary Material), where each mode shows a slightly different coupling coefficient --- i.e., an overlap integral between the fundamental harmonic field and the high harmonic resonance --- that varies significantly with the linear polarization angle with the resonance at the fundamental harmonic, as the field intensity is less homogeneous.
+In contrast, for wavelengths away from the resonances (e.g., $1590$~nm, as shown in Fig. \ref{fig:nonlinear_theory}\bsans{b}), the output polarization closely mimics the input polarization, indicating the significance of the chiral resonance at the fundamental harmonic.
+This aspect requires further investigation and is not fully covered in the current paper.